stackevo/spudreq/draft-trammell-stackevo-spud-req.md

 This document uses the following terms

-Overtransport: : A transport protocol that uses SPUD for middlebox signaling and traversal.
+- Overlying transport: : A transport protocol that uses SPUD for middlebox signaling and traversal.

-Endpoint: : A node that sends or receives a packet.
-In this document, this term may refer to either the SPUD implementation on this node, the overtransport implementation on this node, or the applications running over that overtransport.
+- Endpoint: : A node that sends or receives a packet.
+In this document, this term may refer to either the SPUD implementation on this node, the overlying transport implementation on this node, or the applications running over that overlying transport.

-Path: : The set of Internet Protocol nodes a given packet traverses from endpoint to endpoint.
+- Path: : The set of Internet Protocol nodes a given packet traverses from endpoint to endpoint.

-Middlebox: : A device on the path that makes decisions about forwarding behavior based on other than IP or sub-IP addressing information, and/or that modifies the packet before forwarding.
+- Middlebox: : A device on the path that makes decisions about forwarding behavior based on other than IP or sub-IP addressing information, and/or that modifies the packet before forwarding.

 # Use Cases